Mixing Alcohol with Marijuana: What Are the Dangers?

-If marijuana or alcohol use is having a negative impact on your life, Zinnia Healing can help.
+If marijuana or alcohol use is having a negative impact on your life, Zinnia Health can help.
 There are a variety of treatment options available for those struggling with marijuana and alcohol use, including detox.
 Still, the most important first step is recognizing that there is a problem.
 Call us today at (855) 430-9439.

 What Are the Effects of Marijuana on the Brain?